 They look like short shaving brushes of dark-colored tufts.
 These algae are very resistant and also grow pretty fast.
 In addition, it is difficult to remove black beard algae because of how firmly it attaches itself.

-Potential cause: too much/low light, low or fluctuating CO2, bad water circulation.
+Potential cause: too much light, low or fluctuating CO2, bad water filtration, overfeeding.

 Who can eat Black beard algae: Amano shrimp.
 Nerite snail can only eat dead black beard algae.

-Note: There are some reports that Ramshorn snails (guide about this snail) will eat Black beard algae.
+Note: There are some reports that Ramshorn snails (guide about this snail) and Siamese Algae eaters will eat Black beard algae.
 Do not feed the snails anything during this time, keep them hungry.
 You want them to eat the algae only.